 - Does not protect against dust mites, allergens, or bed bugs entering the mattress from below

-For most children with bedwetting, a good-quality fitted protector is entirely sufficient — especially when paired with an absorbent product.
-The exposed base is rarely relevant unless leaks are very heavy or the mattress is old and already damaged.
+For most children with bedwetting, a good-quality fitted protector is sufficient—especially when paired with an absorbent product.
+The exposed base is rarely an issue unless leaks are very heavy or the mattress is old and damaged.

 What Is an Encasement Mattress Protector?

 An encasement completely surrounds the mattress on all six sides.
 It zips shut, sealing the mattress inside.
-No part of the mattress is exposed to the environment — or to liquid.
+No part of the mattress is exposed to liquids or the environment.

-Encasements were originally developed as anti-allergy products (to block dust mite allergens) but are also widely used for moisture protection, particularly in healthcare and care settings.
+Originally developed as anti-allergy products to block dust mite allergens, encasements are also widely used for moisture protection, especially in healthcare settings.

 Advantages of encasements